 Although Chicago might be the shining star of Illinois, there are plenty of other things to see and do in this phenomenal state.
 Along with one of the most famous lakes in the US, Illinois is home to historic tours, brilliant museums and natural wonders.
-From Wrigley Field to Garden of the Gods, here are some of best things to see and do in the Prairie State.
+From Wrigley Field to Garden of the Gods, here are some of the best things to see and do in the Prairie State.

-Many Chicagoans (and their family and friends) have been forced to love the Cubs since birth, which had been tough for 108 years.
+Many Chicagoans (and their family and friends) have been forced to love the Cubs since birth – a tough effort for 108 years.
 Now that the Cubs are playing well again, Wrigley Field is an absolute must-see.
 The stadium is one of the coolest in the nation, not only because of the architecture, but also due to the fans’ amazing and consistent team spirit.
 Be sure to check out the home of the much-beloved Cubs, one of the most colorful teams in professional sports.

-When it comes to theme parks, Six Flags Great America is hard to upstage, even though it is in the middle of rural Gurnee, Illinois.
+When it comes to theme parks, Six Flags Great America is hard to upstage, even though it sits in the middle of rural Gurnee, Illinois.
 The rides are out of this world, and the waterpark is the single best way to beat the summer heat.
 For those who love the spookiest time of year, this place also hosts Fright Fest, which has some of the greatest Halloween festivities in the Midwest.
-So, grab a ghoulish best friend and ride some insane rollercoasters late into the night.
+So, grab a ghoulish best friend and ride some insane roller coasters late into the night.

 Many people believe that Chicago is the capital of Illinois, but it is actually beautiful and picturesque Springfield.
 This city is home to a cozy downtown that is perfect for wandering, grabbing a coffee and browsing some shops.
-While you’re there, check out the capital building and the amazing history behind it.
+While you’re there, check out the capitol building and the amazing history behind it.
 Springfield is also where Abraham Lincoln lived from 1844 to 1861.
-Visit his family home, and learn more about his life and career.
+Visit his family home and learn more about his life and career.

 Fair warning – this spot is not for the faint of heart.
-But for those willing adventurers, The Ledge truly does offer one of the best views in Chicago.
-Siting at 1,353 feet high, the glass boxes extend 4.3 feet out from the Willis Tower Skydeck.
+But for those willing adventurers, the Ledge truly does offer one of the best views in Chicago.
+Sitting at 1,353ft (412m) high, the glass boxes extend 4ft (1m) out from the Willis Tower Skydeck.
 Look down, and you’ll see the whole city from an incredibly unique perspective.
 Definitely bring your camera to this one, as you’ll be able to take selfies that will up your Instagram game quite considerably.

-For fans of Alice in Wonderland, or the fantasy genre in general, Cantigny Park is the place to be.
-Take some sure-to-be-famous Instagram shots with the bright yellow furniture the park is known for.
+For fans of Alice in Wonderland or the fantasy genre in general, Cantigny Park is the place to be.
+Take some sure-to-be-famous Instagram shots with the bright yellow furniture that the park is known for.
 This is also the site of some ridiculously gorgeous weddings, which take place underneath the canopy of never-ending greenery.
 Whether you’re after a garden party, a place for your evening jog or somewhere for a picnic, Cantigny Park will deliver.

-Garden of the Gods is an extremely appropriate name for this rock formation and one of the best observational trails in the entire state.
+Garden of the Gods is an aptly named rock formation and one of the best observational trails in the entire state.
 Tucked in the Shawnee National Forest, these formations look as if they belong out west in one of the Dakotas, not the Midwest.
-Make it a day hike, or even a few hours, just be sure to see this natural phenomenon.
+Make it a day hike or even a few hours; just be sure to see this natural phenomenon.
 The quarter-mile-long (0.4km) trail is made of natural sandstone and takes around an hour to walk, while interpretive signs explain the area’s geographical history.

 Beyond the show-stopping landmarks, there is one thing that every person must do when they visit Illinois – try the food!
 From deep-dish in Chicago to Epic Deli in McHenry, there are many places to visit where you can try a new cuisine or just get a mouthwatering version of a familiar favorite.
 You should be sure to try a Chicago-style hot dog – an all-beef frankfurter on a poppy seed bun that is said to have been “dragged through the garden,” or topped with a large assembly of extras, including relish, tomato slices and celery salt.